Deterous/LibIRD/IRDKit/README.md

 For all options, run `irdkit help rename`

 To rename an IRD (or folder of IRDs) according to a redump DAT, run `irdkit rename -d redump.dat game.ird`

+## Verifying with an IRD

+To verify that a folder containing files from a PS3 disc match the file hashes within an IRD, run `irdkit verify game.ird folder/of/files`